 Miyoko Conley is an Asian American playwright, games writer, and scholar.
 She is also part of the team at the Center on Race and Digital Justice, where she works as an administrative and editorial assistant.

-Miyoko’s plays have been presented in the Bay Area and New York City, including at Playwrights Foundation; UC Berkeley; UCLA; Second Generation (2g); The Tank; The Wild Project; and New York University.
+Miyoko’s plays have been presented at various theatres and universities, including at La Jolla Playhouse; Rorschach Theatre; Playwrights Foundation; UC Berkeley; UCLA; Second Generation (2g); The Tank; The Wild Project; and New York University.
 While not all her plays involve robots, many of them do, and she often writes about people living with, evolving with, and performing with technology.

 As a games writer, she is a current mentee in the Talespinners Mentorship Programme, where she is developing a short, post-apocalyptic game that focuses on empathy and kindness.
 Miyoko is also a localization writer, and she has worked with clients such as 8-4 Ltd. and Aksys Games.